 2. Create Your Own Channel

-IGTV will also give creators control to develop their own Instagram Channels full of their different videos which people can “subscribe” to.
+IGTV gives creators control to develop their own Instagram Channels full of their different videos which people can “subscribe” to.
 Sounds familiar?

 You can easily access a users’ IGTV channel by finding it underneath their author bio on their profile page.
 This content is slotted before “Story highlights”.